Skip to main content

 Why these two differ

-Neither fund is a KiwiSaver scheme account product based on the data provided.
-Always verify all figures against the current Product Disclosure Statement and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.
+Always verify all details against the source PDS and latest quarterly fund update on FMA Disclose before relying on any of this information.

 What's different at a glance